pancelor/p8x8/README.md

 	- A notepad will likely open up, showing the warnings that p8x8 generated.
 Manually change your p8 file, reimport and export
 	- The warning system might report warnings for things you've already fixed, or for things that aren't a problem (like code inside comments).
 For a list of the problems it looks for, see `function lint_all` in [warn.lua](https://github.com/pancelor/p8x8/blob/main/src/warn.lua#L74-L89)
 - Double-click the exported cart to run it!
-	- `load mygame.p64` and check out `main.lua` for more info.
-There's an option in there to run the game fullscreen with a border image!
+	- `load mygame.p64` and check out `main.lua` for more info/options

+Fullscreen mode: edit `main.lua` in your generated p64 cart -- there's an option to run the game fullscreen with a border image!
+But make sure that all of your cart's drawing functions are called from `_draw` (or some function called by `_draw`, recursively).
+If your cart runs any drawing functions during `_init` or `_update`, the fullscreen border will [look wrong](https://github.com/pancelor/p8x8/issues/9).

-## compatibility
+## Compatibility

 Not everything will work.
 This tool is designed to give you a starting point, and requires manual changes after converting.
 Three major areas are unsupported:
 1. **memory** (e.g. peek/poke/memcpy) is not emulated.
 The calls will still go through to Picotron's memory, but the effects will be different